NotAFakeRa/Front_end_CW_searches/README.md

 <img src="https://github.com/NotAFakeRa/Front_end_CW_searches/blob/master/ksStat_5374.png" width="600">

+The significance of each of these jobs is worked out in the script (and output to stdout).

 A real problem with the main script is that this was written while Django 1.7 was the latest thing.
 The way <a href="https://docs.djangoproject.com/en/1.8/topics/templates/">templates are handled was completely overhauled in 1.8 and later</a>, leading to backwards imcompatibility.
 However, all the other scripts are very useful.